Is Coffee Acidic?

 If you’re interested, you can watch a video introducing the chemistry of coffee in more detail:

 Some people experience discomfort after drinking coffee, often attributed to the acidity of the drink (4).
 In reality, it might not be the coffee acidity that causes GERD – coffee can stimulate the production of stomach acid (5).

-Another likely cause: the caffeine in your coffee.
-People who are sensitive to caffeine may experience heartburn, because caffeine can relax the muscles of the esophagus, leading to acid reflux.
+Another likely cause: caffeine.
+People sensitive to caffeine may experience heartburn, because caffeine can relax the muscles of the Esophagus, leading to acid reflux.